Tickets are now available at The Bookworm. All tickets for regular events include a free drink (not applicable to Kids Events and Workshops).

 The Origins of Sex :: 性的起源 6 pm

 Faramerz Dabhoiwala has been described as the Stephen Hawking of sex, and his book, The Origins of Sex: A History of the First Sexual Revolution, has been acclaimed around the world as one of the best nonfiction debuts of recent years.
 In this witty, richly illustrated talk, he explains the origins of modern sexual culture in the west – the growth of sexual freedom; how the first sexual revolution affected men and women, homosexuals and heterosexuals; the birth of sexual celebrity; and how we came to live in a world where sex is supposedly private, yet ever more publicized.
-This event is in English and Chinese 中英文活动
+Moderated by Jack Smith, LGBT editor at Time Out Beijing.
+This event is in English and Chinese.

 Child of War 7 pm